timboudreau/simpleproxy/README.md

 To modify header behavior, simply pass a different function for the ``headerConverter`` parameter to the ``ProxyServer`` constructor.
 Or edit the function ``handleHeaders`` in
 ``proxy-server.js``.

+To introduce other behavior (for example, in-memory caching), do that in front of the call to proxy.dispatch.
+The syntax using ``proxy.dispatch.apply({req : req, res : res}, req, res)`` is for compatibility with a number of routers.

 License
 -------